Skip to content

 }

-Therefore, this outputs: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9.
+Therefore, this outputs: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 in the terminal.

 You can also control how much i increases each time with the optional step keyword: